calband/calchart-redesign-old/docs/Testing.md

 These tests test functionality between the backend and frontend; for example, testing that actions from the frontend being sent to the backend have the correct events occur.
 Think of these tests as automating user experiences, steps a developer might run manually to check that a given sequence of actions works (e.g. text in box, click button, click other button that appears, etc).

 We use the [`testcafe`](https://devexpress.github.io/testcafe/) library to write tests.
 Tests should be written in the `e2e/` directory.
-This command should be run locally:

 ```
 $ npm run e2e